AviatrixSystems/Docs/HowTos/tgw_build.rst

 .. meta::
-  :description: TGW Plan
+  :description: TGW Build
-  :keywords: AWS TGW, TGW orchestrator, Aviatrix Transit network
+  :keywords: AWS TGW, TGW orchestrator, Aviatrix Transit network, TGW Build

 =========================================================
-TGW Orchestrator Plan
+TGW Orchestrator Build
 =========================================================

-TGW Orchestrator Plan workflow provides a step by step instruction to create a AWS TGW and Route Domains.
+TGW Orchestrator Buildn workflow is a step instruction to attach a VPC to a AWS TGW and Route Domain.

 1. Attach VPC to TGW
 -------------------------------------------